yizhiyin86/Social_Analytics_Homework/README.md

 ###  Note: 1.
 No tweet will be sent if the requested search target has been searched before
 ###        2. id/name/screen name to analyze needs to be put in the format Analyze:id/name/screen (must be after ':')
 ###        3. all searches have been done are updated and output to a request_log.csv
-##output folder<br />
-##png of analysis I have made while testing this script.
+### output folder has png of analysis I have made while testing this script.
 It seems twitter has blocked me from tweet to @yydata_PlotBot

 # Import Dependencies